tonycoco/heroku-buildpack-ember-cli/README.md

     heroku config:set FORCE_HTTPS=true

+#### Private Repos

+Got private npm or bower GitHub repos?
+Configure a `GIT_SSH_KEY` so that Heroku can access these packages:

+    heroku config:set GIT_SSH_KEY=<base64-encoded-private-key>

+If present, the buildpack expects the base64 encoded contents of a private key whose public key counterpart has been registered with GitHub on an account with access to any private repositories needed by the application.
+Prior to executing `npm install` and `bower install` it decodes the contents into a file, launches ssh-agent and registers that keyfile.
+Once npm install is finished, it cleans up the environment and file system of the key contents.

+Private npm dependency URLs must be in the form of `git+ssh://git@github.com:[user]/[repo].git`.
+Private bower dependency URLs must be in the form of `git@github.com:[user]/[repo].git`.
+Either npm or bower URLs may have a trailing `#semver`.

 ### Custom

 Need to make a custom nginx configuration change?
 No problem.
 In your Ember CLI application, add a `config/nginx.conf.erb` file.
 You can copy the existing configuration file in this repo and make your changes to it.